atos-ari-aeon/fiware-cloud-messaging-api/public/doc/source/sdk/java.rst

 Instance the SDK
 -----------------

-To start publishing/subscribing with the SDK, it si necessary to instanciate a new SDK object.
+To start publishing/subscribing with the SDK, it si necessary to instanciate a new SDK object and retreive a new subscription for your channel.

-.. java:method:: AeonSDK(String url, String id, String desc)
+.. js:function:: AeonSDK(String url, String id, String desc)

 	:param string url: publish/subscribe url.
 The constructor will determine if the url is for publish or subcribe and will set its operation mode to "publish" or "subscribe".
 	:param string id: Mandatory only for subscription mode.
 	:param string desc: Mandatory only for subscription mode.
 	:returns: and SDK object

-The combination of "id" and "desc" (strings) makes your subscriber unique in the iCargo network.
+The combination of "id" and "desc" (strings) makes your subscription unique in the iCargo network.

-When you are looking for a subscription, you can use a subscribe url, or you can use a previously obtained subscription.
+Also, you can use a previously obtained subscription.
 More details :ref:`documentation-sdk-java-persistentsub`

 .. js:function:: AeonSDK(String url, JSONObject subscription)